Part 1 – Course Introduction & Outline

 Next, pull out your last and most recent presentation and see if you can make it fit the planner.

 Are you able to answer the questions in the checklist I mentioned earlier?
 Was your presentation simply a data and information overflow?

 Only you can answer those questions as a professional presenter.

 Don’t miss Part 2 in the series on your journey to becoming a more powerful presenter.

 I hope you have enjoyed Part 1 of “Presenting with Impact & Integrity”™ .
 This course is a series of excerpts from my full 30 day program.
 An e-brochure is available by clicking here.

 Update: Peterson & Associates Presentation Services:

 On-site Presentation Skills workshops customized to your needs.
 Starting from half day sessions to full 30 day intensive Master Presenter Certificate Programs.
-Ask us about our ‘Coach the Coach’ Program new for 2016.
+Ask us about our brand new ‘Coach the Coach’ Program.